 - Exhibits will be judged by consultation.
 It is recommended that the exhibitor be present.
 If it is not possible, the exhibitor should provide a 3x5 note card with information the judge should know about the project. - A member may make 3 entries in this division. - Exhibitors must comply with state and federal laws.
 It is illegal to possess threatened or endangered wildlife, or the feathers, nests, or eggs of non-game birds.
 Game birds and game animals taken legally during an open season may be used.
-The use of live wild animals in educational exhibits is prohibited. - KSRE, 4-H and Shawnee County Fair board are not responsible for damage during the Shawnee County Fair. - Notebooks and Displays will be judged on Stopping Power, Holding Power, 4-H Project Application, Composition, Personal Growth and Educational Value. - Promotional Posters will be judged on General Appearance, Information and Organization. - 4-H'er name, county, 4-H Age, and year in project should be in a prominent location on the exhibit.
+The use of live wild animals in educational exhibits is prohibited. - KSRE, 4-H and Shawnee County Fair board are not responsible for damage during the Shawnee County Fair. - Notebooks and Displays will be judged on Stopping Power, Holding Power, 4-H Project Application, Composition, Personal Growth and Educational Value. - Promotional Posters will be judged on General Appearance, Information and Organization. - 7.
+4-H'er name, county, 4-H Age, and year in project should be in a prominent location on the exhibit.

 Section Class # Class Description

 Notebook: Contents pertain to some phase, results, story or information about the wildlife or sport fishing

-project.
-Illomiation about the wholie of sport listing

-Α 1000 Junior (ages 7-9)
+A 1000 Junior (ages 7-9)

 1001 Intermediate (ages 10-13)

 1002 Senior (ages 14 & over)

-Promotic nal Poster : Must be related to something

-learned in the wildlife or sport fishing project.
+Promotional Poster: Must be related to something learned in the wildlife or sport fishing project.
 (Flat poster board or foam board no larger than 22"x28".

 Α 2000 Junior (ages 7-9)

 2001 Intermediate (ages 10-13)

 2002 Senior (ages 14 & over)

-Educational Display: Must be directly related to the

-wildlife o r sport fish ing project.
+Educational Display: Must be directly related to the wildlife or sport fishing project.

-wildlife o r sport fish 3000 ing project.
-Junior (ages 7-9)
+Α 3000 Junior (ages 7-9)

--
+3001 Intermediate (ages 10-13)

+3002 Senior (ages 14 & over)